Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

   - This technique demonstrates how to solve classic SSR problems with using window and other client side only objects ported from old codebases.

-- Country page demonstrates usage of Radix UI Themes controls from the package @radix-ui/themes
+- <a href="docs/images/3_country-page-loaded-in-light-system-theme.png">Country page</a> demonstrates usage of Radix UI Themes controls from the package @radix-ui/themes.

   - **Details** button visible on the page opens a right-hand side panel, which is made of slightly tweaked Radix UI Dialog.